-Our interior designers Ms. Liang Min from the Beijing Institute of Technology created a very bright environment that quickly became our and our student’s home.
+Our interior designer Ms. Liang Min from the Beijing Institute of Technology created a very bright environment that quickly became our and our students home.

 Our teachers went to their homes or offices to teach Mandarin a few times a week after work.
 This meant we had only limited opportunities to get them to be immersed into a Chinese language environment and just a few hours of instruction a week were not enough for rapid language progress.

 However, in 2009 we had grown enough to start focusing on our main mission: Rapid language progress programs for students to coming to China for full time study.

 This meant offering a lot more than just language classes, as homestays, visas, social events and 24/7 support are vital for a successful program.
 In 2009 – our first year of offering this – we had a total of three full time students coming to study in China from abroad.

 The first one (Susanne from Germany) arrived in June and stayed with our first homestay family in Beijing for two months.

 The Zhang’s were a retired couple living in the building opposite of our school and friends of the uncle of one of our teachers.

 Their son had got married and left home so they had a free room and plenty of time available.
 Mr. and Ms. Zhang had never been abroad, couldn’t speak a word of English and previously had never had any contact with foreigners.

 It was an exciting experience for all sides.
 However, after sorting out the initial challenges both Susanne and the Zhang family loved it.

 The Chinese Immersion Program Was Born